 Students who are not sure of their primary academic interest will be placed with a faculty advisor who has adequate space.

 Faculty advisors in the arts and sciences will be limited to 20 advisees.
 Once all faculty advisors in the arts and science have 20 advisees, the limit will be increased as needed to meet the enrollment demands of the institution.
 The only exception is that the Division Chairs of Natural Sciences and Liberal Arts will be limited to 10 official advisees.

-Except for pre-nursing and pre-PTA students, all students will be advised by the same advisor for the duration of their studies at Pitt-Titusville.
+Except for pre-nursing all students will be advised by the same advisor for the duration of their studies at Pitt-Titusville.
 Exceptions can be granted by the Campus Dean for extraordinary reasons.

 Satisfactory Academic Progress Policy